 Where to Stay in Acadia During Your October Fall Foliage Trip

+You don’t want to spend your entire fall trip to Acadia National Park driving, you’re there to leaf peep!
 So where you stay in Acadia during your October trip is going to depend on a few things such as your budget, how far you’re willing to drive to get to the park, and how early you book.
 You’re not the only one with the brilliant idea of visiting Maine for fall foliage (though it’d be nice if you were I agree) so this isn’t automatically going to be the cheapest trip in the world for you.
 However, you don’t have to absolutely wild out in order to see those gorgeous fall colors though either.
-Here are a couple things to consider when you book your Acadia lodging for Acadia:

-- Anything outside of Bar Harbor will be bit of a drive into the park.
-The farther out you go, the cheaper it will tend to be but obviously the more you’ll have to drive.
+Anything outside of Bar Harbor will cheaper but will also be bit of a drive into the park.

-- We stayed at a large motel in Hancock, ME that was pretty inexpensive .comparatively and was about 25 minutes from the park entrance which worked out super well.
+We stayed at a large motel in Hancock, ME called the White Birches Motel that was pretty inexpensive comparatively and was about 25 minutes from the park entrance which worked out super well.
 Was it fancy?
 Hell no. Did it do the job?
 Absolutely.

-But if budget is no concern for you, Bar Harbor is really the way to go for ultimate Maine fall colors when spending a few days at Acadia National Park.
+If budget is less of a concern for you, Bar Harbor is really the way to go for ultimate Maine fall colors when spending a few days at Acadia National Park.
 It’s also perfect if you’re looking for an ~aesthetic~ (and willing to pay for it).
-If I were to pick where to stay in Bar Harbor based on exploring it for a day, I’d choose this ADORABLE inn.
+If I were to pick where to stay in Bar Harbor based on exploring it for a day, I’d choose this ADORABLE inn called Ivy Manor Inn.
 I’m obsessed with how cute it is; we hung out and enjoyed wine on the terrace while playing fetch with the cutest golden retriever.
 10/10 recommend if only for vibes alone.
 And ya know what, sometimes that’s enough!

 5 of the Best Places to See Acadia’s Changing Leaves in October